web-auth/doc/the-webauthn-server/the-symfony-way/README.md

 You can set as many extensions as you want in the profile.
 Please also [refer to this page](../../deep-into-the-framework/extensions.md) for more information.

 {% hint style="info" %}
 The example below is totally fictive.
-Some extensions are [defined in the specification](https://www.w3.org/TR/webauthn/#sctn-defined-extensions) but the support depends on the authenticators, on the browsers and on the relaying parties \(your applications\).
+Some extensions are [defined in the specification](https://www.w3.org/TR/webauthn/#sctn-defined-extensions) but the support depends on the authenticators, on the browsers and on the relying parties \(your applications\).
 {% endhint %}

 {% code title="app/config/webauthn.yaml" %}